EvoHull/Tapirs/README.md

 ## Configure the Tapirs workflow

 You should adjust `config/config.yaml` to specify the location of relevant files.
 These will include any reference databases, taxonomy data, and sequence data to be analysed.

-Although sensible defaults are set up, you can also specify here which analysis programs will be used and their parameter settings.
+Although sensible defaults have been set you can also specify in `config.yaml` which analysis programs will be used and their parameter settings.

-Configure the workflow execution, and `samples.tsv` to specify your sample setup.

 Consult the [Tapirs documentation](https://tapirs.readthedocs.io) to get more extensive support.